What teams don’t, can’t, daren’t or won’t discuss

 It is likely that one of these four categories – and solutions – applies:

-1-You think it but dare not say it.
 When colleagues fear the consequences of speaking honestly, they tend to avoid saying anything.
 This can be caused or made worse by a team leader that is overly emotional or erratic, or perhaps has a reputation for over-reacting when someone disagrees.

 The fix: Leaders must be honest and own up to their behavior – admitting they have created a climate of fear and then encouraging more open discussion about sensitive issues.
 This means promising immunity to dissenters and lightening the weight of their own authority in the room.
 Toegel and Barsoux recommend deploying maintenance behaviors, such as using “we” rather than “I”.

-2-You say it but don’t mean it.
 The concern here is group-protection rather than self-protection.
 Silence is not based on fear, so much as complacency or misplaced loyalty to the team, its leader or the organization.

 The fix: Team leaders must expose the hypocrisy and signal their willingness to address it by: acknowledging their role in the dynamic, collecting anonymous examples of platitudes, and breaking the false association between criticism and disloyalty.

-3-You feel it but can’t name it.
 Sometimes team members find it difficult to identify or effectively express negative feelings such as mistrust, frustration and irritation.
 This creates hidden resentments and blights teamwork.

 The Fix: Team members must be helped to investigate differences – in personality, experience, and identity – to try to uncover the root causes of their apparent incompatibilities.
 Once you understand where colleagues are coming from, it becomes easier to value and leverage their input without taking their comments or behavioral quirks as attempts to show off, frustrate, or take advantage of you.

-4-You do it but don’t realize it.
 Collective unconscious behaviors are the toughest nut to crack.
 They tend to be deep-set in the way we work and interact as a team, and the most difficult to recognize.
 We know there are problems, but we are unable to join the dots.
 This means that we may never be able to get to the bottom of what is causing a bad atmosphere or weak performance.

 The Fix: Reach out to a respected person from your organization or an external expert to observe your team and provide a review of your warped interaction patterns: Who talks and how often?
 Who people look at when they talk?
 Who is silent?
 Who is disengaged?
 What issues are avoided?
 With this outside perspective, you can start to unravel the most complex of problems and build a more robust and effective team.